 Meal Charges

+All parents shall be provided the written meal charge policy at the beginning of each school year or upon enrollment in the District for students transferring in mid-year.
+In addition, parents shall be advised of the available payment systems and meal prices.

 Students shall not be permitted to charge a la carte items or second meals.

 SUPPORT SERVICES I07.1 AP.1